PLSCI 3440

 This course provides a comprehensive overview of evolution with an emphasis on plants as excellent exemplars for understanding evolutionary theory and the interpretation of data pertaining to evolution.
 The topics will include population generics, developmental biology (including comparative embryology and anatomy), theories about speciation (including allopatric, sympatric, and peripatric models), the empirical study of speciation (examples include autopolyploidy, and allopolyploidy), macroevolution (including species selection, kin selection, and multilevel selection theory), the evolution of multicellularity, physical constraints on evolution, evolutionary ecology, and major evolutionary transitions as recorded in the fossil record.

-Enrollment Priority REF-FA25 Enrollment limited to: sophomores, juniors and seniors.
+Enrollment Information REF-F25 Enrollment limited to: sophomores, juniors and seniors.

 Distribution Requirements (BSC-AG, OPHLS-AG)